-In May 2004, Trend Micro Incorporated filed a complaint against us with the International Trade Commission, or ITC, alleging that we infringed a Trend Micro patent related to antivirus software.
-The ITC subsequently instituted an investigation which, in 2005, resulted in an exclusion order and a cease and desist order prohibiting us from selling a broad array of our products in the United States.
+In May 2004, Trend Micro Incorporated filed a complaint against us alleging that we infringed a Trend Micro patent related to antivirus software.
+The International Trade Commission, or ITC, subsequently instituted an investigation which, in 2005, resulted in an exclusion order and a cease and desist order prohibiting us from selling a broad array of our products in the United States.
 In January 2006 we settled the lawsuit with Trend Micro pursuant to a settlement and license agreement, and subsequently the ITC terminated its action and rescinded the orders.
 Pursuant to the settlement and license agreement, we initially paid Trend Micro \$15 million, and the settlement and license agreement provides for additional quarterly royalty payments, not expected to exceed 1% of our total revenue each quarter, through 2015.
 In November 2008, we filed a complaint against Trend Micro in the United States District Court for the Northern District of California alleging, among other claims, that the patents that are the basis for the ongoing royalty payments are invalid and consequently that we have no contractual obligation to pay the royalties.
 Trend Micro moved to dismiss the case, and, in June 2009, the court dismissed the case without prejudice on procedural grounds, and we appealed the dismissal in July 2009.
 Based on the dispute, we have ceased paying royalties under the settlement and license agreement.
 On August 6, 2009, Trend Micro filed a complaint against us in the Superior Court of the State of California for Santa Clara County alleging breach of contract and seeking a declaratory judgment that we are obligated to make certain specified royalty payments to Trend Micro.
 Because this dispute is at an early stage, it is not possible to predict the outcome.

-In January 2009, we filed a complaint against Palo Alto Networks, Inc. in the United States District Court for the Northern District of California alleging, among other claims, patent infringement and misappropriation of trade secrets.
-On September 4, 2009, Palo Alto Networks filed a counterclaim against us requesting declatory judgement of non-infringement by Palo Alto Networks and of invalidity of our asserted patents.
-In its counterclaim, Palo Alto Networks also alleged our FortiMail, FortiGate and FortiWiFi products infringe a Palo Alto Networks patent and that Palo Alto Networks is entitled to an injunction and an unspecified amount of damages.
-In May 2009, Enhanced Security Research, LLC, or ESR, a non-practicing entity, filed a complaint in the United States District Court for the District of Delaware against us and other defendants alleging patent infringement by us based on our FortiGate appliance and requesting an unspecified amount of damages and an injunction.
+In January 2009, we filed a complaint against Palo Alto Networks, Inc., in the United States District Court for the Northern District of California alleging, among other claims, patent infringement.
+On September 4, 2009, Palo Alto Networks filed a counterclaim against us alleging patent infringement.
+In May 2009, Enhanced Security Research, LLC, or ESR, a non-practicing entity, filed a complaint in the United States District Court for the District of Delaware alleging patent infringement by us and other defendants.
 On August 3, 2009, ESR filed a substantially similar complaint against us in the same court alleging infringement of the same patents.
-In September 2009, Deep Nines, Inc. filed a complaint against us in the United States District Court for the Eastern District of Texas alleging that at least our FortiGate and FortiWiFi appliances infringe certain of their patents and requesting an unspecified amount of damages and an injunction.
+In September 2009, Deep Nines, Inc. filed a complaint against us in the United States District Court for the Eastern District of Texas alleging that our products infringe certain of their patents.
 The Palo Alto Networks, ESR and Deep Nines cases are currently at the early stage of the litigation process.